 - Integer Format: Used to match Fledge data types to the data type configured in PI.
 This defaults to int64 but may be set to any OMF data type compatible with integer data, e.g. int32. - Number Format: Used to match Fledge data types to the data type configured in PI.
-The defaults is float64 but may be set to any OMF datatype that supports floating point values. - Compression: Compress the readings data before sending it to the PI System.
+The default is float64 but may be set to any OMF datatype that supports floating point values. - Compression: Compress the readings data before sending it to the PI System.

-1.12.1 Naming Scheme
+2.11.1 Naming Scheme

-The naming of objects in the asset framework and of the attributes of those objects has a number of constraints that need to be understood when storing data into a PI Server using OMF.
+The naming of objects in the Asset Framework and of the attributes of those objects has a number of constraints that need to be understood when storing data into a PI Server using OMF.
 An important factor in this is the stability of your data structures.
-If, in your environment you have objects are liable to change, i.e. the types of attributes change or the number of attributes change between readings, then you may wish to take a different naming approach to if they do not.
+If you have objects in your environment that are likely to change, you may wish to take a different naming approach.
+Examples of changes are a difference in the number of attributes between readings, and a change in the data types of attributes.

-This occurs because of a limitation of the OMF interface to the PI server.
-Data is sent to OMF in a number of stages, one of these is the definition of the types for the AF Objects.
-OMF let's a type be defined, but once defined it can not be changed.
-A new type must be created rather than changing the existing type.
-This means a new asset framework object is created each time a type changes.
+This occurs because of a limitation of the OMF interface to the PI Server.
+Data is sent to OMF in a number of stages.
+One of these is the definition of the Types used to create AF Element Templates.
+OMF uses a Type to define an AF Element Template but once defined it cannot be changed.
+If an updated Type definition is sent to OMF, it will be used to create a new AF Element Template rather than changing the existing one.
+This means a new AF Element Template is created each time a Type changes.

-The OMF plugin names objects in the asset framework based upon the asset name in the reading within Fledge.
+The OMF plugin names objects in the Asset Framework based upon the asset name in the reading within Fledge.
 Asset names are typically added to the readings in the south plugins, however they may be altered by filters between the south ingest and the north egress points in the data pipeline.
 Asset names can be overridden using the OMF Hints mechanism described below.

-The attribute names used within the objects in the PI System are based on the names of the data points within each reading within Fledge.
+The attribute names used within the objects in the PI System are based on the names of the datapoints within each Reading within Fledge.
 Again OMF Hints can be used to override this mechanism.

-The naming used within the objects in the Asset Framework is controlled by the Naming Scheme option
+The naming used within the objects in the Asset Framework is controlled by the Naming Scheme option:

-Concise No suffix or prefix is added to the asset name and property name when creating the objects in the AF framework and Attributes in the PI server.
-However if the structure of an asset changes a new AF Object will be created which will have the suffix -typex appended to it.
+Concise No suffix or prefix is added to the asset name and property name when creating objects in the Asset Framework and PI Points in the PI Data Archive.
+However, if the structure of an asset changes a new AF Element Template will be created which will have the suffix -typex appended to it.

-Use Type Suffix The AF Object names will be created from the asset names by appending the suffix -typex to the asset name.
-If and when the structure of an asset changes a new object name will be created with an updated suffix.
+Use Type Suffix The AF Element names will be created from the asset names by appending the suffix -typex to the asset name.
+If the structure of an asset changes a new AF Element name will be created with an updated suffix.

-Use Attribute Hash Attribute names will be created using a numerical hash as a prefix.
+Use Attribute Hash AF Attribute names will be created using a numerical hash as a prefix.

-Backward Compatibility The naming reverts to the rules that were used by version 1.9.1 and earlier of Fledge, both type suffices and attribute hashes will be applied to the naming.
+Backward Compatibility The naming reverts to the rules that were used by version 1.9.1 and earlier of Fledge: both type suffixes and attribute hashes will be applied to the name.

-1.12.2 Asset Framework Hierarchy Rules
+2.11.2 Asset Framework Hierarchy Rules

-The asset framework rules allow the location of specific assets within the PI Asset Framework to be controlled.
-There are two basic type of hint;
+The Asset Framework rules allow the location of specific assets within the Asset Framework to be controlled.
+There are two basic types of hint:

-- Asset name placement, the name of the asset determines where in the Asset Framework the asset is placed - Meta data placement, metadata within the reading determines where the asset is placed in the Asset Framework
+- Asset name placement: the name of the asset determines where in the Asset Framework the asset is placed, - Meta data placement: metadata within the reading determines where the asset is placed in the Asset Framework.